PspExitThread/SKT64/README.md

 # WARNING
 ## The author shall not be held liable for any losses incurred by your use of this software.
 Do not use Disable PatchGuard on a physical machine!

-# Known but unfixed bugs
-1. "Refresh" is misspelled.